Ganesh23013987/DL-Transfer-Learning/README.md

 ## RESULT
-Hence a Neural Network transfer model is developed using transfer learning
+Hence a Neural Network transfer model is developed using transfer learning.